NuGet/Home/proposed/2022/PMUIPackageSourceMapping.md

 # Package Source Mapping in PMUI
 * Start Date: 6/25/22
-* Authors: Ella McNally
+* Authors: Ella McNally, Donnie Goodson ([donnie-msft](https://github.com/donnie-msft))
 * Issue: https://github.com/NuGet/Home/issues/11797

 ## Summary

-Currently there is no support for package source mapping in the PMUI.
-I will add a feature that allows the user to choose if they want to map the package to the source chosen when they install.
-This feature is a portion of what was discussed in a previous spec. https://github.com/NuGet/Home/blob/dev/implemented/2021/PackageSourceMapping.md
+Currently, there is no support for package source mapping in the PMUI.
+This feature allows the user to choose if they want to map the package to the source chosen when they install or update.
+This feature is a portion of what was discussed in a previous spec: https://github.com/NuGet/Home/blob/dev/implemented/2021/PackageSourceMapping.md

 ## Motivation

-Adding support for package source mapping in PMUI will allow user to make/view package source mappings with more ease.
-It will also help the user be more aware of where their packages are coming from and what mappings they have already configured
+Adding support for package source mapping in PMUI will allow customers to onboard and manage package source mappings with more ease.
+It will also help the user be more aware of where their packages are coming from and what mappings they have already configured.

 ## Explanation